mrpro.operators.ZeroPadOp

 This operation is the adjoint of the forward

-.
+ZeroPadOp.
 If the forward operation was padding, the adjoint is cropping.
 If the forward was cropping, the adjoint is zero-padding.
-The operation is applied along the dimensions specified indim
+The operation is applied along the dimensions specified indim.- Parameters:

 x (

-) – Input tensor.
-Its shape along the dimensions indim
+Tensor) – Input tensor.
+Its shape along the dimensions indimshould matchpadded_shape(from initialization).- Returns:

 The cropped or padded tensor.
 Its shape along the dimensions in